torvalds/linux/Documentation/arch/x86/pti.rst

 Possible Future Work
 ====================
-1. We can be more careful about not actually writing to CR3 unless its value is actually changed.
+1. We can be more careful about analt actually writing to CR3 unless its value is actually changed.
 2. Allow PTI to be enabled/disabled at runtime in addition to the boot-time switching.